Programming Best Practices

-Class inheritance is the object-oriented programming concept that allows code reuse and extending of the behavior of a base class.
-This was favored for Magento 1 development.
+Class inheritance is the object-oriented programming concept that deals with code reuse and extending the behavior of a base class, which was preferred for Magento 1 development.

 Object composition is the programming concept of combining class objects and data types to create a more complex class.
 The classes and data types are used together to produce a desired functionality.

 For Magento 2 extension development, we encourage the use of object composition over class inheritance.
 Using composition over inheritance makes your extension easier to maintain when class changes occur and update when new features need to be implemented.

 Using around plugins

 Avoid using around method plugins when they are not required because they increase stack traces and affect performance.
 The only use case for around method plugins is when you need to terminate the execution of all further plugins and original methods.